RatanShreshtha/DeepThought/content/posts/extended-shortcodes.md

 merge newbranch
 {% end %}

-## Entity Relationship Diagram - exclamation experimental
+## Entity Relationship Diagram - experimental
 To put an ER diagram in your post use below snippet **Code**